Streets of Old Shelby

 After getting off the car, visitors will be able to explore the Hotel, Saloon, Hardware Store, Blacksmith, Printing Press, Livery Stable, School, Sheriff’s Office, Emporium, and other shops that were found in villages during the 1900s.

-Each shop and business has a unique display of artifacts donated to the Grover Center; and community members are invited to visit the Emporium the third Saturday of each month for FREE Root Beer Floats (temporarily on pause due to to Covid-19).
+Each shop and business has a unique display of artifacts donated to the Grover Center; and community members are invited to visit the Emporium the first Saturday of each month for FREE Root Beer Floats April through September.

 Address